-Upon completion of our program, graduates of the Cantorial School are ordained as “Hazzan and Teacher in Israel,” and receive a Masters Degree in Jewish Sacred Music.
-Successful completion generally requires five years of full-time study, with part-time study and some online options available.
-Supervised fieldwork, a unit of clinical pastoral education, and a Masters thesis are required for ordination in addition to the required curriculum of cantorial and Judaica studies.
+Upon completion of our program, graduates of the Cantorial School are ordained as “Hazzan and Teacher in Israel,” and receive a Master’s Degree in Jewish Sacred Music.
+Successful completion generally requires five years of full-time study, including supervised fieldwork, a unit of clinical pastoral education, a recital, and a master’s thesis.